 - Quicker Giro Tasmania Here is a trip report of a two week alternative circumnavigation of Tasmania by Andrew Heard.

-- The Tasmanian Trail offers a unique and exciting opportunity to experience some of Tasmania's most beautiful landscapes that are beyond the popular tourist trails. winding its between Devonport in the State's north and Dover in the south.
+- The Tasmanian Trail offers a unique opportunity to experience some of Tasmania's most beautiful landscapes that are beyond the popular tourist trails.
+The tail winds its way between Devonport in the State's north and Dover in the south.
 MTB only.
 Note the section from Railton to Devonport is closed.

 - Tassie Trails A site dedicated to helping people find out more about Tasmania's mountain and road biking opportunities